Double Di Trouble

-Double Di Trouble is a 2014 Indian Punjabi-language film directed by Smeep Kang, and starring Dharmendra, Gippy Grewal, Minissha Lamba, and Kulraj Randhawa as leads, along with Gurpreet Ghuggi, and Poonam Dhillon.
+Double Di Trouble is a 2014 Indian Punjabi-language film directed by Smeep Kang, and starring Dharmendra, Gippy Grewal, Poonam Dhillon, Kulraj Randhawa, Minissha Lamba, and Gurpreet Ghuggi, alongside B.N.
+Sharma, Avtar Gill, and Karamjit Anmol.
+The film was first Punjabi film produced by Subhash Ghai.
 The music of the film is by Jatinder Shah.
-The film is loosely based on the 1982 comedy film Angoor which was based on Shakespeare's play The Comedy of Errors and involves a father-son pair who discover their mirror images in a different city.
+The film is a remake of Bengali film Bhranti Bilas (1963), which itself is based on Shakespeare's play The Comedy of Errors.
+It involves a father-son pair who discover their mirror images in a different city.

 Plot

 The film is based on The Comedy of Errors, where Shakespeare's well-known play takes a Desi avatar when a father-son pair discovers their mirror images in a different city.